mschuchard/puppet-check/README.md

 - **rake**: install this if you want to use Puppet Check with `rake` tasks in addition to the CLI.
 - **rspec**: install this if you want to use Puppet Check to execute the spec tests for your Ruby files during `rake`.
 - **rspec-puppet**: install this if you want to use Puppet Check to execute the spec tests for your Puppet files during `rake`.
+- **octocatalog-diff**: install this if you want to use Puppet Check to execute smoke or regression tests for your Puppet catalog.
 - **beaker**: install this if you want to use Puppet Check to execute the acceptance tests during `rake`.
 - **git**: install this if you want to use Puppet Check to download external module dependencies with `git` commands during RSpec Puppet testing.
 - **mercurial**: install this if you want to use Puppet Check to download external module dependencies with `hg` commands during RSpec Puppet testing.